-Before giving birth, the one thing mums should learn about is how to increase oxytocin levels naturally.
-It's a wonder hormone that you literally can't give birth without according to Milli Hill, mum and author of The Positive Birth Book.
+Learning about how to naturally increase oxytocin for labour is a good thing to add to your pre-birth to-do list.
+Oxytocin is a wonder hormone that you literally can't give birth without according to mum and birth expert Milli Hill, who is also founder of the Positive Birth Movement and author of The Positive Birth Book.

-According to Mili, oxytocin is the number one thing you really need to minimise pain during labour.
-If you're keen to learn more about how to boost your oxytocin levels naturally, Milli has put together a guide on everything you need to know.
+According to Milli, oxytocin is the number one thing you really need to minimise pain during labour.
+If you're keen to learn more about how to boost your oxytocin levels naturally, Milli has helped us put together this guide on everything you need to know – from what oxytocin is to 9 natural ways to help increase levels leading up to labour.

 What is oxytocin?